wp-plugins/huzzaz-video-gallery/readme.txt

 3. Choose your own custom colors and your video gallery will be responsive and fill up any containing element

 == Changelog ==

+= 3.0 =

+Huzzaz pro video galleries now have the option to search for individual videos within a video gallery

 = 2.4 =